diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 };
 ```

-If the extension needs to poll multiple endpoints at the same time, then `fetchMultiData`
+If the extension must poll multiple endpoints at the same time, then `fetchMultiData`
 can be used to return an array of functions.
 A new `poll` object is created for each
 endpoint and they are polled separately.
 After all endpoints are resolved, polling is
 stopped and `setCollapsedData` is called with an array of `response.data`.